GoAuditsGoAudits

 2. LQA Standards

-Leading Quality Assurance (LQA) is well-known for its quality assurance audits.
+Leading Quality Assurance (LQA) is well-known for its quality assurance audits for luxury hospitality.
 With sufficient industry experience, having conducted over 25,000 individual hotel service assessments for brands in over 130 countries, they have become a reputable benchmark for performance globally.

-The LQA standards involve anonymous on-site assessments of up to 800 criteria across various departments to determine the quality of your hotel.
-Some areas examined by LQA consultants include restaurant service, reception checks, and dining.
+The LQA standards involve anonymous on-site assessments of up to 1000 criteria across various departments.
+Some areas examined by LQA consultants include service, facilities & amenities, consistency, as well as emotional intelligence.

-Popular hotel brands such as Rosewood, Pullman, Radisson, and Trident Hotels have used LQA Standards to grow revenues and optimize guest experience.
-To prepare with internal audits and favorable feedback from LQA auditors, hoteliers can use any of our free hotel inspection checklist templates.
+To prepare with internal audits and elevate standards, hoteliers can use any of our free hotel inspection checklist templates.

 Blog CTA